 The southern third of the county is just a 45-minute drive from San Francisco, making it an easy getaway from the Bay Area.
 To the east lies the renowned Napa and Calistoga Wine Country, and within Sonoma County you'll also find one of the West Coast's favorite gay vacation getaways, the Russian River Valley, which is centered on the town of Guerneville.
 See the Russian River Gay Hotels guide for lodgings in that part of the county.

-In this... article, you'll read about a sampling of outstanding hotels and inns located throughout the rest of Sonoma County, from the secluded coast to the bustling towns and cities of Healdsburg, Petaluma, Santa Rosa, Sonoma, and more.
+In this article, you'll read about a sampling of outstanding hotels and inns located throughout the rest of Sonoma County, from the secluded coast to the bustling towns and cities of Healdsburg, Petaluma, Santa Rosa, Sonoma, and more.
 All of Sonoma County is hugely popular with GLBT visitors, for everything from quick wine-touring getaways to gay weddings and honeymoons.

 In this alphabetical list, you'll find great accommodations in all price categories, ranging from homey inns to opulent boutique resorts.

 Step into a slice of Tuscany at the supremely inviting, adults-only Kenwood Inn and Spa, with its romantic cottages and balconies connected by a series of narrow pathways and outdoor staircases.
 Among the charms you'll find in the spacious rooms are fireplaces, comfy armchairs, large walk-in showers and deep Jacuzzi tubs, and top-flight bath amenities.
-An extensive breakfast is included, and grounds include a gracious pool and lanai as well as an excellent full-service spa offering a full retinue of treatments, from anti-aging "Fire and Ice" facials to Swedish-style couples massage (best enjoyed on the fabulous terrace, along with a bottle of local sparkling wine).
-The restaurant is a true highlight of the Sonoma Valley, serving exquisitely prepared contemporary cuisine with a decided Mediterranean bent - don't pass up the expansive charcuterie plate, the black-truffle risotto with guanciale and wild mushrooms, or dessert,... which includes a rotating selection of house-made gelatos and sorbettos.
-The location is ideal for exploring the eastern Sonoma's Valley of the Moon wineries, including Kunde, St. Francis, and Deerfield Ranch, and it's fairly close to Napa as well.
+An extensive breakfast is included, and grounds include a gracious pool and lanai, as well as an excellent full-service spa offering a full retinue of treatments, from anti-aging "Fire and Ice" facials to Swedish-style couples massages (best enjoyed on the fabulous terrace, along with a bottle of local sparkling wine).
+The restaurant is a true highlight of the Sonoma Valley, serving exquisitely prepared contemporary cuisine with a decidedly Mediterranean bent - don't pass up the expansive charcuterie plate, the black-truffle risotto with guanciale and wild mushrooms, or dessert, which includes a rotating selection of house-made gelatos and sorbettos.
+The location is ideal for exploring eastern Sonoma's Valley of the Moon wineries, including Kunde, St. Francis, and Deerfield Ranch, and it's fairly close to Napa as well.